xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 It is further noted that the original design called out that proxy removal would be done with this issue.
-Proxy removal is desirable and the note calls out that the removal of proxies would have helped this issue WRT the requirement that a minimal change set is performed on move.
+Proxy removal is desirable and the note calls out that the removal of proxies would have helped this issue with regard the requirement that a minimal change set is performed on move.
 However, proxy removal caused problems.
 The problems were in the area of model reload and model compare, both of which use the proxies.
 This resulted in the need to leave the proxies, which in turn caused requirement 4.2 to not be met.

 It was a painful decision, but what it came down to was that "move is not copy/paste/delete" and it can not be treated as such.
 This meant that